radical-cybertools/radical.entk/doc/usecases/cdi_replica_exchange.rst

         username=None,  # add your username here
         allocation=None # add your allocation or project id here if required )

+Number of replicas and number of simulation cycles are defined in constructor of RePattern class.
+Please change the number of cores and the number of replicas according to suggested ratio of 1:2.

 .. _example_cdi_usecase: